The best hotels in Milan

 The other classic error is booking the cheapest option near Stazione Centrale thinking you're central.
 You are, technically.
 But the streets east of the station around Via Sammartini and Viale Monza are grim, and you'll spend money on taxis at night anyway.
 Spend €20-30 more per night and stay somewhere with an actual neighbourhood around it.

-Milan's best neighborhoods
+Milan's best hotel regions

 The Duomo district gets all the attention, but Brera and Porta Venezia are where the smarter stays are.
 If you only care about location and walkability, Duomo wins. but you'll pay for every metre of it.